 Low Contrast Clothing for Family Portraits

 Faces in a family portrait should be the very first thing you notice.
 But clothing sometimes competes for the viewer’s attention.
-Clothing that simplifies a group portrait is usually made up of all lighter tones, or all darker tones, not a mix of the two.
+Clothing that simplifies a group portrait is usually made up of all lighter or darker tones, not a mix of the two.

 A common mistake is mixing dark tops with light bottoms, or visa-versa.
 This can create a high contrast, “busy” scene, especially with larger groups.

-We suggest a mix of medium light to light outfits.
+We suggest a mix of medium-light to light outfits.
 For even more thinning and flattering portraits, choose a blend of dark colors.
 Darks de-emphasize the bodies and feature the faces in the family.

-Add interest to the clothing by choosing fabrics with dramatic texture, sheen or cut… we’re not suggesting the portraits be dull!
+Add interest to the clothing by choosing fabrics with dramatic texture, sheen, or cut… we’re not suggesting the portraits be dull!

 Breaking the Rules with Pattern